(As adopted by the Board of Directors on 27th September 2018)

 The Company has established properly constituted audit and remuneration committees of the Board with formally delegated duties and responsibilities.

 The audit committee has primary responsibility for monitoring the quality of internal controls and ensuring that the financial performance of the Company is properly measured and reported on.
 It receives and reviews reports from the Company's management and auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Company.
 The audit committee meets not less than three times in each financial year, with the Company's Chief Financial Officer, Igor Vatenmacher, in attendance, and has unrestricted access to the Company's auditors.
-Members of the audit committee comprise Martin Blair, who chairs the committee, with Michael Rosenberg and Avi Engel as members.
+Members of the audit committee comprise Martin Blair, who chairs the committee, with Michael Rosenberg as member.

 The remuneration committee reviews the performance of the executive directors and makes recommendations to the Board on matters relating to their remuneration and terms of employment.
 The committee also makes recommendations to the Board on proposals for the granting of share options and other equity incentives pursuant to any share option scheme or equity incentive scheme in operation from time to time.
 The committee meets as and when necessary to assess the suitability of candidates proposed for appointment by the Board.
-Members of the remuneration committee comprise Michael Rosenberg, who acts as chairman of the committee, with Avi Engel and Martin Blair as members.
+Members of the remuneration committee comprise Michael Rosenberg, who acts as chairman of the committee, with Martin Blair as member.